An Introduction to Mechanical Vibrations

 4. Poor quality product

-5. Difficult to sell a product
+5. It is difficult to sell a product.

 6. Vibrations in machine tools can lead to improper machining of parts